DataOps: Optimizing the Data Experience

 Throughout my years supporting enterprises going through major digital transformations, I’ve witnessed different degrees of maturity in addressing the data challenges these transformations present.
 At the end of the day, it’s precisely this maturity that will determine success or failure.

-• Marking in scope the functions affected by the initiatives
+• Defining which functions are affected by the initiatives and included in scope

-• Analyzing the information subjects that will be created and used by the functions in scope
+• Analyzing the information subjects that will be generated and utilized by the functions in scope

-Lastly, the organization will need to confront the complexities in maintaining a healthy data model after transitioning to the new operating model and digital platform.
-It becomes exponentially more difficult when information exchanges need to occur between application landscapes that reside in different environments.
+Finally, the organization must tackle the challenges of sustaining a robust data model following the shift to the new operating model and digital platform.
+This task becomes exponentially more difficult when information exchanges are required between application landscapes situated in diverse environments.
 This complexity creates the need for a hybrid solution.

 In subsequent blog posts, we’ll take a closer look at those complexities.
-We’ll also explore the important role DataOps plays in maintaining the health of the data model.
-And the roles needed in the organization to perform it.
+We’ll explore the important role DataOps plays in maintaining the health of the data model and the roles needed in the organization to perform it.

-We’ll also look at how technology automation can transform responsibilities typically performed by humans and how Pure Storage® technology can help you address these complexities.
+We’ll also look at how technology automation can transform responsibilities typically performed by humans and how Pure Storage technology can help you address these complexities.
+We’ll discuss how evolving your infrastructure toward a data management platform, or even an Enterprise Data Cloud, is a critical step in gaining holistic control over your data and simplifying its management.